leonrevon/RealitySwiftUI/README.md

 # RealitySwiftUI

+*Learning of SwiftUI,
+*Learninf ofARWorldMap
-Learning of SwiftUI, ARWorldMap and Firebase
+*Learning of Firebase
 //
 Full experience of AR application where user can load the scene with the model positioned in the saved/previous session